bonham/vitest-debug-issue-js/README.md

 - Issue goes away when removing `<style>...</style>` section from [SimpleComponent.vue](./src/components/SimpleComponent.vue)
 - Issue goes away ( meaning, debugger break is correctly displayed ) when setting same breakpoint and starting vite dev server in debug mode.
 So it does not seem to be vite itself

+## See also

+- Created a bug report here: https://github.com/vitest-dev/vitest/issues/5380